 Forward-thinking companies began to realize the value of centrally managing, and ultimately protecting, machine identities early on.
 And now, we’re seeing an increasing number of the world’s leading organizations getting serious about protecting their machine identities.

-Venafi, industry leader in machine identity protection, recently released a press statement revealing a promising shift in current market trends and Venafi’s commitment to support them.
-The data shows significant improvement in awareness of and participation in protecting machine identities.
+Venafi, industry leader in machine identity management, recently released a press statement revealing a promising shift in current market trends and Venafi’s commitment to support them.
+The data shows significant improvement in awareness of and participation in managing machine identities.
 According to the press release, Venafi has seen a 50% increase in subscriptions with 95% renewals.
-The company also closed a $100 million round of financing, led by TCV, dedicated to creating new cybersecurity developments in machine identity protection for the Global 5000.
+The company also closed a $100 million round of financing, led by TCV, dedicated to creating new cybersecurity developments in machine identity management for the Global 5000.

 Palo Alto-based CEO Jeff Hudson states,

-Jeff Hudson, CEO of Venafi sums up the company’s commitment to customer success, “We invented the technology that protects machine identities and this extraordinary focus makes it possible for us to deliver unmatched success to our customers and in the marketplace.
-Security leaders choose Venafi because we are the only company that delivers a robust, scalable, battle-tested machine identity protection solution."
+Jeff Hudson, CEO of Venafi sums up the company’s commitment to customer success, “We invented the technology that manages and protects machine identities and this extraordinary focus makes it possible for us to deliver unmatched success to our customers and in the marketplace.
+Security leaders choose Venafi because we are the only company that delivers a robust, scalable, battle-tested machine identity management solution."

 To read the full press release, click here.